zitadel/zitadel/README.md

-# ZITADEL TypeScript with Turborepo and Changesets
+# ZITADEL TypeScript with Turborepo

 This repository contains all TypeScript and JavaScript packages and applications you need to create your own ZITADEL Login UI.